The true cost for travellers of using an ATM abroad

 Why are ATMs expensive?

-There are 4 separate ATM fees when you're abroad
+There are 4 separate ATM fees when you're travelling to a different country

 Fees vary in every situation, but the vast majority of fees will be within these ranges - see below for more detail on each fee.